Matt Tait: Big 12 men's basketball race far from a foregone conclusion

 Those duds were followed up by a few other suspect losses throughout the conference during the first few weeks of the season, all while Kansas was doing its things at the top of the polls against some of the nation’s toughest competition.

 “I got a kick out of some of the so-called pundits saying this is going to be a down year for the Big 12,” KU coach Bill Self said recently.
-“We actually had a bad first week or so as a league as a whole, but, since then, (we’re) the number one rated conference again.
+“We actually had a bad first week or so as a league as a whole, but, since then, (we’re) the No. 1-rated conference again.
 There have been some very pleasant surprises.”

 While only three are ranked in the Associated Press Top 25, all 10 Big 12 teams sit in the Top 80 according to KenPom.com, with six ranked in the Top 30.
 KU leads the way at No. 5, followed by Texas Tech (10), Iowa State (17), TCU (21), Oklahoma (25) and Kansas State (28).